Wordius/zola-wordius/content/blogroll/index.md

 ### Open source/free software

 - [Affinity](https://affinity.serif.com/en-gb/designer/#buy) – £33.99 for Publisher.
 Useful if you want to get out or stay off of Adobe’s locked-in subscription model for InDesign (Mac/PC).
-Useful illustration and photo editing software too if you use those kind of things.
+Illustration and photo editing software too if you use those kind of things.
 Suite of products for £79.99.
 That’s a big saving on Adobe’s £570 annual subscription charge.
-My wife is proving stubborn at the moment, as she knows InDesign and doesn’t like the idea of learning new software at the moment.
+My wife is proving stubborn at the moment, as she knows InDesign and doesn’t like the idea of learning new software.
 - [Gimp](https://www.gimp.org) – free/donate, photo editing
 - [Netnewswire](https://netnewswire.com) – free, RSS reader
 - [Omnivore](https://omnivore.app), free, read it later/RSS reader